mrmeizongo/Xpilot/XP_SERIAL.md

 3. Registered configuration subscribers are notified.
 4. Subsystems that cache the affected parameter can update their runtime state.

-This allows supported parameters to take effect without requiring the subsystem to continuously reread the configuration.
+This allows supported parameters to take effect without requiring a reboot.

-Some parameters may intentionally require a reboot or configuration reload before their full effects are applied.
+Some parameters intentionally require a reboot before their full effects are applied.

 ---

 ## Verify a SET Operation

-After changing an important parameter, verify it with `GET`:
+After changing an important parameter, verify it with the `GET` command:

 ```text
 SET FILTER_SLEW_RATE 500